-Counting backwards from 100 is too easy.
+Counting backward from 100 is too easy.
 I can do that and develop whole scenarios of challenges and create a new To-Do list – all at the same time.
-Counting backwards from 1000 doesn’t work, either.
+Counting backward from 1000 doesn’t work, either.
 But sometimes, if I breathe slowly,

 in and out

 and make myself concentrate and “say” every numeral in my mind ….
 I can fall asleep.

 Ten thousand nine hundred, ninety-eight

 Ten thousand nine hundred, ninety-six

 Ten thousand nine hundred, ninety-five